-The Consolidated Financial Statements of Learning Technologies Group plc have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRSs as adopted by the EU), issued by the International Accounting Standards Board (IASB), including interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), and the Companies Act 2006 applicable to companies reporting under IFRS.
-The Consolidated Financial Statements have been prepared under the historical cost convention, as modified for any financial assets which are stated at fair value through profit or loss.
-The Consolidated Financial Statements are presented in pounds sterling, the functional currency of Learning Technologies Group plc and figures have been rounded to the nearest thousand.
+The Consolidated Financial Statements of Learning The Group adopted IFRS 9 from 1 January 2018 with Technologies Group plc have been prepared in accordance retrospective effect in accordance with the transitional with International Financial Reporting Standards as adopted provisions. by the European Union (IFRSs as adopted by the EU), issued by the International Accounting Standards Board (IASB), including The Group's principal financial assets are cash and cash interpretations issued by the International Financial Reporting equivalents and receivables.
+Interpretations Committee (IFRIC), and the Companies Act The Group has assessed the impact of IFRS 9 on the 2006 applicable to companies reporting under IFRS.
+The impairment of its financial assets, including the trade Consolidated Financial Statements have been prepared receivables balance.
+The Group revised its impairment under the historical cost convention, as modified for any methodology to the simplified approach of the expected financial assets which are stated at fair value through profit credit loss model and grouped the trade receivables based or loss.
+The Consolidated Financial Statements are presented on shared characteristics, including line of business, and in Pounds Sterling, the functional currency of Learning davs past due.
+After identifying the impairment loss under Technologies Group plc and figures have been rounded to this revised method, management has concluded that the the nearest thousand. change in the impairment is immaterial, so the prior year financial statements have not been restated.